Facyla/esope/mod/elgg-brainstorm/readme.md

 - Live search on idea and highlight result.
 - Submit idea get title from the search form.
 - Top, hot list idea order by ascendent or descendant.
-- Group owner can set status of idea to under review, planed, started, accepted and declined
-- Group settings to custom description and question of the brainstorm
 - All ajaxified votes
+- Group owner can :
+  - set status of idea to under review, planed, started, accepted and declined by default or choose label of this status
+  - choose to merge tabs of idea's status in brainstorm view
+  - choose if a member can submit idea without point
+  - set the description and question of the brainstorm

 ## Next step